raboof/akka-blocking-dispatcher/src/main/paradox/index.md

 @notes[All 50 messages to our non-blocking actor are immediately delivered, and our blocking actor is still using a limited number of threads]

 @@@

-@@@section

-# Project Loom

-@notes[You may have heard about Project Loom, a project to bring fibers (cheap threads) to the JVM.
-TODO: Actors model still useful for managing concurrent access to shared resources, but dispatchers can have many threads, so one blocking actor perhaps wouldn't interfere with other actors anymore.
-However, when possible, writing your blocking actor as a non-blocking one would still give benefits within that actor, since it allows that actor to process messages while the operation is running.]

-@@@